cloudmesh/classes/docs/source/i524/technologies.rst

 264. HTTP
 265. FTP
 266. SSH

+     SSH is a cryptographic network protocol :cite:`www-ssh-wiki` to provide a secure channel between two clients over an unsecured network.
+It uses public-key cryptography for authenticating the remote machine and the user.
+The public-private key pairs could be generated automatically to encrypt the network connection. ssh-keygen utility could be used to generate the keys manually.
+     The public key then could be placed on the all the computers to which the access is required by the owner of the private key.
+     SSH runs on the client-server model where a server listens for incoming ssh connection requests.
+It's generally used for remote login and command execution.
+It's other important uses include tunneling(required in cloud computing) and file transfer(SFTP).
+     OpenSSH is an open source implementation of network utilities based on SSH :cite:`www-openssh-wiki`.

 267. Globus Online (GridFTP)

      GridFTP is a enhancement on the File Tranfer Protocol (FTP) which